EESSI/docs/docs/site_build/site_cvmfs.md

 **5. Ingest the tarball into the repository**

 Here, we leverage a script from `EESSI/filesystem-layer` that ingests tarballs, but also takes care of regenerating the `.cvmfscatalog` files _and_ updates the `Lmod` cache.
-To update the `Lmod` cache, the script uses the Lmod installation provided by `software.eessi.io`, which is why we explicitely made this available as one of the steps [when we set up our Stratum 0](#setting-up-your-stratum-0)
+To update the `Lmod` cache, the script uses the Lmod installation provided by `software.eessi.io`, which is why we explicitly made this available as one of the steps [when we set up our Stratum 0](#setting-up-your-stratum-0)

 ``` { .bash .copy }
     # ---- Ingest into CVMFS ----